 2. WORKING AS A GROUP

 Expect to be randomly paired and be given a sliver of time to come up with an original piece of writing, for later presentation to the group.
 This was common in my own experience, with specific sources of information such as newspaper clippings/headlines or a photograph often providing the seed for our story.
 Creative Writing courses can involve tasks to write short stories and/or a poem which can be difficult to do within a set time, but hugely satisfying upon completion.
 Also, so much constructive feedback and good advice shall be obtained by sharing this with your fellow students and tutor.
-You can get help by experts as well.

 3. BE PREPARED TO PERFORM